-This balsamic potato salad is summer–fresh basil, ripe cherry tomatoes, and crisp arugula.
-The wheat berries add a hearty edge to an otherwise pedestrian salad.
+This wheat berry potato salad tastes like summer.
+It has fresh basil, ripe cherry tomatoes, and crisp arugula.
+The wheat berries add a hearty chewy quality to an otherwise pedestrian balsamic potato salad.
 All together, it is easy to make, and so delicious.
-It works well as a side dish or as a hearty whole grain vegan lunch!
+It works well as a side dish, a hearty whole grain vegan lunch, or a summer meal.

 Balsamic Potato Salad with Fresh Basil, Cherry Tomatoes and Wheat Berries